Conception date vs intercourse date explained

 • Conception (fertilisation): Thursday

-• Implantation: the following week, often 8–10 days after ovulation
+• Implantation: the following week, often around 8 to 10 days after ovulation

-If you know your due date, work backwards to a likely conception and intercourse window with the reverse tool.
-If you have a scan date and gestational age, you can set an EDD and cross-check today’s weeks.
+If you know your due date, you can work backwards to a likely conception and intercourse window with the reverse tool.
+If you have an early scan date and gestational age, you can set an estimated due date and cross check today’s weeks.

 FAQs